 I've written before about the various reasons why you should cloak your affiliate links and that fact that I use PLP Link Cloaker to do it.
 The reason I'm saying that using link cloaker can help make you more money is simple…

 First, I can set certain words to auto link whenever I mention them (and limit the number of times it occurs, etc.) – this means I don't have to go and find an affiliate link every time I mention a product.
 This decreases the chances of me being too lazy to do so and ensures I always have every product I directly affiliate for linked.

 Second, if an affiliate link changes, I only need to update it in one place (the PLP dashboard) to modify the affiliate link sitewide.
 This reduces the chances of me having dead affiliate links in past posts when a merchant updates their linking methods or changes networks, etc.

 Tackle Making More Revenue with Your Blog SMARTLY

 Remember that you need SOME traffic to make any significant revenue.
 You don't need 100,000 pageviews a month, but none of the above is going to make you cash if you're only getting 20 visitors a day.
 Be sure you HAVE an audience to make money with (I typically don't worry much about advertising, in most niches, until the site hits 10K pageviews per month – but your experience will vary depending on the topic and following).

 Additionally, always monetize SMARTLY.
 I have a few ground rules when it comes to monetizing my websites…

 - Same goes for reviews.
 I will never sell my reputation for an affiliate commission.
 You shouldn't either.
 Always be honest.
-If a friend or colleague asks you to review a product and you find upon doing so that you can't recommend it and don't want to post a negative review, then I'd simply decline doing the review.
+If a friend or colleague asks you to review a product and you find upon doing so that you can't recommend it and don't want to post a negative review, then I'd just decline to do the review.
 But don't sing the praises of anything you don't personally believe in or like for any reason.